larry-lu/extendXarray/README.md

 # extendXarray
 Provides higher level functionality to the Python xarray project by integrating methods from GDAL and OGR.

-**PSA** This project will be published under the name "extendXarray".
+This project will be published under the name "extendXarray".
 I wanted to add a (probably ineffective) layer of anonymity between personal projects and work projects for the short term.

 ### Why?